Ivis4ml/lassonet/README.md

 ```
 See core/lassonet/lassonet_trainer.py and core/lassonet/models.py for details.

 One png file will be saved in your directory, which is a visualization of the results on the MICE dataset.
 An interactive version is provided in the notebook ```examples/run_demo_mice.ipynb```.
-The paper presents many more experiments on real-world datasets.
+See the paper for details on the Mice dataset.
+The paper also presents more experiments on real-world datasets.